Didjits: Recording history

-Reunion
+Reunions

 All of the original members of the band appeared at the Touch and Go 25th anniversary celebration in Chicago, Illinois on September 9, 2006.
 The next weekend, the band played another reunion show in Champaign.

 In late 2016, preparations were also underway for another reunion in 2017.
-However, due to the death of Evans at the end of 2016, this reunion will no longer be happening.
+However, due to the death of Evans at the end of 2016, this reunion was canceled.

+In 2025, The Didjits were included in the announced lineup for Riot Fest in Chicago.

-Current projects
+Post-Didjits projects

-Sims now works with the Lookingglass Theatre Company in Chicago and has his own business as a composer/sound designer.
+Sims went on to work with the Lookingglass Theatre Company in Chicago and has his own business as a composer/sound designer.
 He is also the head sound designer at Niles West High School's Theatre department.

 For a few years, Evans resided in the Austin, Texas area where he regularly performed with his band, Blöwer (now disbanded), built nitro dragsters, and raised his children Lola Evans and Dodge Evans.
 He died on December 28, 2016.